-Man suspected of shooting 2 at protest arrested

-DENVER (AP) - A 23-year-old man suspected of shooting two fellow protesters after a Jeep drove towards demonstrators on an interstate in suburban Denver is under arrest as police continue to investigate what the Jeep driver was trying to do.

-Samuel Young was arrested Monday, a day after Aurora police released photos of a person of interest and asked for the public’s help in identifying him.
-It was not clear where he was being held Tuesday or if he had a lawyer representing him.
+Suspect arrested in shooting of 2 protesters in Colorado

+AURORA, Colo.
+(AP) - A man at a weekend Colorado protest who shot and wounded two demonstrators after he apparently aimed at a Jeep driving toward protesters has been arrested on suspicion of attempted homicide, authorities said.

+Police in the Denver suburb of Aurora said Samuel Young, 23, was arrested on Monday after authorities made public a picture of a person of interest in the case and sought help from the public to identify him.

-Witnesses told Sentinel Colorado that the shooter seemed to be aiming at the Jeep as it drove toward people on Interstate 225 demonstrating over the death of Elijah McClain, a Black man who died after being stopped by police in Aurora last year.
-One man was shot in the leg and another suffered a grazing wound to the head, police said.
+Authorities said they are still trying to determine why the driver of the Jeep appeared to be barreling toward the protesters on a highway as they demonstrated the death of Elijah McClain, a Black man who died after being stopped by police in Aurora last year.

-Police are also asking the public for photos, videos and eyewitness accounts of the shooting as well as of the Jeep driving toward protesters.
+One male protester was shot in the leg and another suffered suffered a grazing wound to his head, police said.

+Young was being held Tuesday in the Jefferson County jail after being arrested by police in Wheat Ridge, another Denver suburb, according to jail records.
+He was scheduled to appear in court Wednesday and it was not clear if he had a lawyer representing him who could speak on his behalf.

+Witnesses told Sentinel Colorado that the shooter seemed to be aiming at the Jeep as it drove toward the demonstrators.
+The Jeep came close to them but did not hit them.

-Protest organizers criticized police Monday for not arresting the driver.
-Police seized the vehicle as evidence and have said they are investigating whether it was on the highway before or after police closed it because of the protest.
+Police seized the Jeep as evidence and have said they are trying to determine if it went on the highway before or after authorities closed the highway to traffic because of the demonstration,

+Protest organizers on Monday criticized police Monday for not arresting the driver, who has not been identified.

 Sign up for Daily Newsletters